A conference exploring climate change adaptation strategies, sustainable development, and the Dutch experience

 This $3.1 billion highly collaborative program aims to restore natural floodplains and integrate planning and river management processes to lower flood risk while improving an area’s spatial function and quality.
 This new, more holistic approach inherent in Room for the River is also being combined with a Building with Nature strategy that recognizes the dynamic power of natural ecosystem functions.

-Experience from the Room for the River program will be shared by Dutch experts, who will demonstrate how innovative models merging science, technology, and collaborative processes may help solve similar floodplain, water resources, development, infrastructure and planning challenges along the Los Angeles River.
+Experience from the Room for the River program was shared by Dutch experts, who demonstrated how innovative models merging science, technology, and collaborative processes can help solve similar floodplain, water resources, development, infrastructure and planning challenges along the Los Angeles River.

-The event promises to provide myriad opportunities for knowledge sharing and networking across disciplines and countries.
-The goal is to lay the framework to support continued exploration of climate change adaptation strategies in Los Angeles to help preventatively minimize adverse consequences of evolving environmental conditions while guiding innovative and sustainable urban development.
+The event provided opportunities for knowledge sharing and networking across disciplines and countries.
+The goal was to lay the framework to support continued exploration of climate change adaptation strategies in Los Angeles to help preventatively minimize adverse consequences of evolving environmental conditions while guiding innovative and sustainable urban development.

-The first day and a half of the program will bring together a small working group of invited experts from the two countries to consider what physical, political and policy adaptations may be necessary to support a resilient Los Angeles in the 21st-century.
+The first day and a half of the program brought together a small working group of invited experts from the two countries to consider what physical, political and policy adaptations may be necessary to support a resilient Los Angeles in the 21st-century.
+The second day took a wider and multi-disciplinary scope, concluding with a public symposium.